 GPT has zero tolerance for and strictly prohibits bribery, corruption and fraudulent or dishonest conduct.
 GPT's Anti-Bribery, Fraud and Corruption Prevention Policy provides GPT employees with information and guidance on how to recognise and deal with bribery, corruption and fraud issues.
 The policy also prohibits the making of political donations.
+All new employees receive Anti-Bribery, Fraud and Corruption Policy training on commencement of employment with GPT and routine refresher training thereafter.
 The Board is informed of any material breaches of the policy.
 The policy is available on our website: www.gpt.com.au.